(Un)popular opinion: Are sulfates really *that* bad for your hair?

 "That's the same stuff they put into engine degreasers—it's terrible for your health!"; "Sulfates cause cancer"; "Sulfates are chemicals, you should go organic"; "Sulfates will kill u".
 These are just a few of the allegations against sulfates (I may have taken liberties with the paraphrasing).

 I myself, six years ago, renounced sulfates for the soul-draining capitalist plot I thought they were.
-Countless article after article from health centric blogs peddled the anti-sulfate narrative to me and urged me to go 'no-poo' (It's not what you think—but we'll get back to that later).
+Countless article after article from 'health and well-being'-centric blogs peddled the anti-sulfate narrative to me and urged me to go 'no-poo' (It's not what you think—but we'll get back to that later).

 For half a year I ardently avoided any shampoos that listed the stuff in their ingredients and rejected my mother's pleas to please, please use real shampoo (again, we all make mistakes, don't @ me).
 Today, I literally couldn't care less.